 Historical and Contemporary Perspectives of Irregular Migration: Risks and Vulnerabilities of Pakistani Migrants

-Author: Misbah Rashid
+Author: Misbah Rashid (Research Associate)

 The concept of irregular migration emerged after the First World War with the postwar process of redefining borders.
 The process involved the resurrection of statutory provisions for the deportation of irregular migrants residing in US.
 Years later, the post 2nd World War, many countries in Europe began to handle immigrants such as France, Germany and Netherlands, where regularization process was quiet trouble free.
 However, the situation changed in early eighties, when industrialized nations started to renounce their immigration policies and all OECD countries impose regularizations in eighties and nineties (Longo, 2013).

 Like in other parts of the world, irregular migration from Pakistan to Europe is not new, Pakistan, a former British colony, filled the gap of labor shortage in Britain in the post Second World War with 32,000 resident of Britain.
 After, the first stream of mobility to Britain, the Second stream included the emigration of qualifies workforce to the other parts of world; Canada, US, and Middle East during 60s and 70s.
 The third stream involved the migration towards Gulf States after the oil crisis of 1973.
 This stream comprised of semiskilled workforce.
 The fourth stream includes the recent movement to the Canada, USA and Europe.
 However, under the shadow economy, illegal migration to Europe and Middle East is more prevalent.
 With the strengthening of the immigration policies in Western World, immigrants prefer to travel all the way to Europe through sea routes and Land transit routes.